nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 ```

 Reading with the dax client will now get the data from the DynamoDB client once saving it to the cache layer.
-All consecutive read operations will then be handled by the cache layer greatly accelerating reading speed and preventing request throttling in the underprovisioned dynamodb table.
+All consecutive read operations will then be handled by the cache layer greatly accelerating reading speed and preventing request throttling in the underprovisioned DynamoDB table.

 \
 &nbsp;